javierbrea/eslint-plugin-boundaries/README.md

 }
 ```

-## Migrating from v3.x

-New v4.0.0 release has introduced breaking changes.
-If you were using v3.x, you should [read the "how to migrate from v3 to v4" guide](./docs/guides/how-to-migrate-from-v3-to-v4.md).

-## Migrating from v1.x

-New v2.0.0 release has introduced many breaking changes.
-If you were using v1.x, you should [read the "how to migrate from v1 to v2" guide](./docs/guides/how-to-migrate-from-v1-to-v2.md).

 ## Overview

-All of the plugin rules need to be able to identify the elements in the project, so, first of all you have to define your project elements using the `boundaries/elements` setting.
+All of the plugin rules need to be able to identify the elements in the project, so, first of all you have to define your project element types by using the `boundaries/elements` setting.

-The plugin will use the provided patterns to identify each file or local `import` statement as one of the element types.
+The plugin will use the provided patterns to identify each file as one of the element types.
+It will also assign a type to each dependency detected in the [dependency nodes (`import` or other statements)](#boundariesdependency-nodes), and will check if the relationship between the dependent element and the dependency is allowed or not.

 ```json
 {